ogsamsa/skills-github-pages/_posts/2025-01-30-Abortion Questions.md

 groups to adjust your out of pocket costs accordingly.
 Patients aren’t required to show any specific paperwork pertaining to their financial situation.

+Patients will be provided with an information packet which includes an emergency contact number for patients to call in the event of a complication following the procedure.

-Currently, those under the age of 18 can receive abortion care in the state of Illinois without the knowledge or consent of a legal guardian.
+Currently, those under the age of 18 CAN receive abortion care in the state of Illinois without the knowledge or consent of a legal guardian.
 A 2023 law passed by the Tennessee State Government prohibiting this is currently being blocked by federal courts, meaning it is unenforceable.
 As of now, there is no legal difference in the abortion care available to pregnant patients, regardless of their age.
 If this changes, this article will be updated to reflect the new reality.

-Choices can only speak with the patient themselves when scheduling or discussing an abortion appointment.
-All information collected by Choices for the appointment is confidential and can only be seen by those at the clinic.
-Some information may need to be shared with funding organizations if financial assistance is needed, but this information is limited and will be discussed beforehand.

 Self-administered medication abortions are illegal in the state of Tennessee.
 They can carry some medical complications and are not recommended if receiving care from professionals at a licensed clinic is an option.
 However, abortion medications can be procured by mail.
 More information can be found at www.ineedana.com as well as www.plancpills.org.

-Choices performs abortions by appointment only and will require that patients show ID when arriving for their appointment.